 Organized into six categories: Presidential Elections, Congressional Elections, Gubernatorial Elections, Campaigns and Elections, Political Parties, and Voters and Demographics.
 Integrates data, authoritative analyses, concise explanations, and historical material to provide a research and reference tool on voting and elections in America.

-Full text.
-Journal index.
-More than 900 searchable full-text law journals and many legal resources, including the Code of Federal Regulations, United States Code, and U.S. Statutes at Large.
-Campus-wide access is due to the subscription by the Washington University Law Library.
+Law journals and many legal resources, including the Code of Federal Regulations, United States Code, and U.S. Statutes at Large.

 Current events and news.
 Includes access to the National Journal, the Hotline, Congress Daily, and other politics, policy, and government information.